 // Sample calls

-console.log(example1(true, true)) // Output: Original: false, DeMorgan: false -> true
+console.log(example1(true, true)); // Output: Original: false, DeMorgan: false -> true

-console.log(example1(true, false)) // Output: Original: true, DeMorgan: true -> true
+console.log(example1(true, false)); // Output: Original: true, DeMorgan: true -> true

-console.log(example1(false, true)) // Output: Original: true, DeMorgan: true -> true
+console.log(example1(false, true)); // Output: Original: true, DeMorgan: true -> true

-console.log(example1(false, false)) // Output: Original: true, DeMorgan: true -> true
+console.log(example1(false, false)); // Output: Original: true, DeMorgan: true -> true2️⃣ Example 2: Negation of a Disjunction

 De Morgan’s Law: